-Trinity South Coast is part of a larger network of churches across Adelaide, called the Trinity Network of Churches.
+Trinity Church Victor Harbor is part of a larger network of churches across Adelaide, called the Trinity Network.

-In 1836, Holy Trinity Church Adelaide (now known as Trinity City) was founded as the pioneer church for the colony of South Australia.
+In 1836, Trinity Church Adelaide was founded as the pioneer church for the colony of South Australia.
 The building still stands on the corner of North Terrace and Morphett Street and has a strong and growing community.

 While Trinity is thankful to God for its past, the focus of its vision is to the future.
-In the 1990s, Trinity City decided that planting new congregations across Adelaide was the best way of reaching new people.
+In the 1990s, Trinity Church Adelaide decided that planting new congregations across Adelaide was the best way of reaching new people.
 As a result, a number of churches have been planted.

-Over the last few years Trinity Mount Barker had increasing numbers travelling from the south coast to attend church each Sunday.
-This caused Clayton Fopp, Senior Pastor of Trinity Mount Barker, and the leadership team at Trinity Mount Barker to start a Bible study group at Middleton on Sunday nights in June 2014.
+Over a few years Trinity Church Mount Barker had increasing numbers travelling from the south coast to attend church each Sunday.
+This caused Clayton Fopp, Senior Pastor of Trinity Church Mount Barker, and the leadership team to start a Bible study group at Middleton on Sunday nights in June 2014.
 The group met in the Middleton Pioneer Hall, growing to include two adult small groups, a youth group and a children’s program.

-Trinity South Coast partners with the Church Missionary Society (CMS).
+Trinity Church Victor Harbor partners with the Church Missionary Society (CMS).
 We’re keen to see the gospel shared across the whole world.
 We’re also aware that we have a great opportunity to give generously to support gospel work in countries with a desperate need for Jesus; so we encourage all our regulars to dig deep in support of our CMS missionaries.